Mirali-01/currency-converter/README.md

 - Convert from one currency to multiple other currencies.
 - Retrieve the current exchange rates from the Free Currency API.
+- Input validation for base currency and amount input.
+- Continuous prompts for valid amount input in case of errors.
 - Simple and easy-to-understand user interface.

+## Notes

+- This application supports currencies: USD, CAD, EUR, AUD, CNY, MXN.
+- Enter 'Q' at any prompt to quit the application.

 ## Acknowledgments